lolgab/snunit-cli/README.md

 Then you can download the `snunit` script from [Github Releases](https://github.com/lolgab/snunit-cli/releases)

-Then you need to install the needed tooling with `./snunit installTools`
+Then you need to install the needed tooling with `./snunit install-tools`

 ## First example